top of page

 The last quote I have included as part of the initial set up is similar in some ways to “you’re supposed to know about conscience”, and puts a kind of button on this scene before it becomes about some different things as Lord Asriel enters.

-Here, for the first time, we really go inside Lyra’s head a little, observing her not from the outside or as half of a duology, but her interiority.
+In the above quote, for the first time in the books, we really go inside Lyra’s head a little, observing her not from the outside or as half of a duology, but her interiority.
 Trying to mull things over is presented as a completely new exercise for her, which gives us a nice sense of the story, the character, and the relationship already progressing.
 We might have joined her in an action that's just another day in the life of this girl, sneaking into somewhere she's not allowed for the hell of it, but it turns out this is the first day in the rest of her life.
 There’s already the sense of her story being one of maturation, a growth into thoughtfulness.

 Her exercise in silent thoughtfulness is not one that lasts long, and she’s soon forgotten that she’s being proud and does just what she decided not to do a moment ago - asks Pantalaimon for his opinion on the questions in her mind.
 He responds equally casually.
 Their relationship has already reset to intimacy and allyship, admitting uncertainty and chewing over difficult thoughts together.

 Along with their previous bickering it creates a sense of Lyra and Pantalaimon very like siblings.
 They fall in and out of friendship easily, wind each other up but are immediately and totally aligned in the face of outside - especially adult - challenge.
 There’s a gag in the Simpsons where Lisa is angrily nagging Bart that if he keeps bouncing on the couch he’ll break it.
-He does exactly that, and Homer comes in to hear what the commotion is, at which Lisa and Bart are in immediate and instinctive cahoots against the parent.
-I remember that instinct from my own childhood.
+He does exactly that, and Homer comes in to hear what the commotion is, at which Lisa and Bart are in immediate and instinctive cahoots in lying to the parent to present both of them as innocent bystanders.
+I remember similar incidents from my own childhood.

 Not that we feel we know everything we need to know, far from it.
 Pullman has also instilled, by the means described above, a sense that we need to hold open our imaginations and curiosity.
 But we have a complete working model of how this dynamic operates.

-That is, that this opening scene of Lyra and Pantalaimon sneaking into the Retirning room, and what happens there is the first episode in what will be a fairly episodic rhythm to the novel; one which repeatedly places Lyra in new situations with new allies and enemies to relate to, only to eventually have her and Pantalaimon left alone – together – again.
+That is, that this opening scene of Lyra and Pantalaimon sneaking into the Retiring Room, and what happens there, is the first episode in what will be a fairly episodic rhythm to the novel; one which repeatedly places Lyra in new situations with new allies and enemies to relate to, only to eventually have her and Pantalaimon left in a vulnerable position completely alone - but for each other.

 Again and again by this pattern we have reinforced the sense of permanence, reliability and primacy in the bond.
-Pantalaimon is always there.
-Lyra has a friendship with Roger powerful enough to motivate her across continents, comes undet the powerful sway of Mrs. Coulter, finds a surrogate family with the Gyptians, forms a powerful bond with Iorek Byrnison, is captured at Bolvangar etc – but each time these situations and communities and bonds fall away to leave just her and Pantalaimon, an eternal unit and pair.
+All other relationships, including the closest and most central to the narrative, are temporary: Lyra has a friendship with Roger powerful enough to motivate her across continents, comes under the powerful sway of Mrs. Coulter, finds a surrogate family with the Gyptians, forms a powerful bond with Iorek Byrnison, is captured at Bolvangar etc – but each time these situations and communities and bonds fall away to leave just her and Pantalaimon, an eternal unit and pair.

 It's the lesson of the book, and the characters themselves discuss it at last in the closing pages: